lt-email-dev/lt-email-module-library/sa-reverse-mortgage-ebook.md

 ```

 ## Notes
-- The shared asset for the CSS should be placed just beneath the css that is hard coded into the header of the template.
-It should go outside of the closing style tag for the CSS
+- The shared asset for the CSS should be placed just below the closing style tag for the CSS embedded in the template.

 ## Troubleshooting